 A lack of capacity Will Contest arises when an interested person believes the testator wasn’t of sound mind when signing the Will.
-Though indicators of a person not having a sound mind, a person can be of sound mind while elderly, dying or diagnosed with dementia or Alzheimer’s.
-Other terms use for “Lack of Capacity” are “Lack of Testamentary Capacity” or “Mental Incapacity”
+A person can be of sound mind or not have a sound mind while elderly, dying, or diagnosed with dementia or Alzheimer’s.
+These conditions may indicate a person couldn’t sign a will, but their mere existence alone doesn’t prove incapacity.
+For the judge to rule the Will invalid, your Will Contest Lawyer must present evidence to the judge that the condition was so extensive the deceased didn’t have the appropriate capacity.
+Other terms used for “Lack of Capacity” are “Lack of Testamentary Capacity” or “Mental Incapacity.”

-A person lacks the capacity to sign a Will if he didn’t know who he was, who his family was, his assets or if he didn’t understand the effect of signing the Will on his assets or family.
+A person lacks the capacity to sign a Will if he doesn’t know who he is, who his family is, and what his assets are, or if he doesn’t understand the effect of signing the Will on his assets or family.

 Only an “interested party” may bring a Lack of Capacity Will Contest Challenge.
 A person would become an interested party if the Will created damages them financially.

-For example, father, while competent, in 2010 signs a Will gives all assets equally to children A, B, and C and excluding child D. But, seven years later dementia renders him incapacitated.
-While incapacitated he signed a 2017 Will dividing his estate between children A and B. Only Child C is an “interested party.”
+For example, the father, while competent, in 2010, signs a Will.
+The 2010 Will gives all assets equally to children A, B, and C while excluding child D. But, seven years later, dementia renders him incapacitated.
+While incapacitated, he signed a 2017 Will dividing his estate between children A and B. Only Child C is an “interested party.”
 Though excluded, Child D has no standing.
-If the 2017 Will is found invalid, Child D gains nothing, as the prior Will also excludes him.
+If the 2017 Will is invalid, Child D gains nothing, as the prior Will excludes him.
 Therefore, child D is not an interested person.

-If you have any questions about a Will Contest based on Lack of Capacity or any other estate law topics, please contact us to schedule a free consultation.
+If you have any questions about a Will Contest based on Lack of Capacity or any other estate law topics, please get in touch with us to schedule a free consultation.

-For more than two decades Klenk Law has focused only on Estate Law.
+Klenk Law has focused only on Estate Law for more than two decades.
 We’ve seen it all, and this experience allows us to explain complex estate law and Probate clearly and concisely.
-If you are involved in Will Challenge Litigation, our experienced Probate Litigation Attorneys will make it easy for you to understand and provide top notch representation so you can make the best decisions for yourself and your family.
+If you are involved in Will Challenge Litigation, our experienced Probate Litigation Attorneys will make it easy for you to understand.
+We provide top-notch representation so you can make the best decisions for yourself and your family.